Presidency of Barack Obama: Cuban thaw

 The Obama presidency saw a major thaw in relations with Cuba, which the United States embargoed following the Cuban Revolution and the 1962 Cuban Missile Crisis.
 Starting in the spring of 2013 secret meetings were conducted between the United States and Cuba, with the meetings taking place in the neutral locations of Canada and Vatican City.
-The Vatican was consulted initially in 2013 as Pope Francis advised the U.S. and Cuba to exchange prisoners as a gesture of goodwill.
-On December 10, 2013, Cuban President Raul Castro, in a significant public moment, shook hands with and greeted Obama at Nelson Mandela's memorial service in Johannesburg.
+The Vatican was consulted initially in 2013 as Pope Francis advised the US and Cuba to exchange prisoners as a gesture of goodwill.
+On December 10, 2013, Cuban President Raúl Castro, in a significant public moment, shook hands with and greeted Obama at Nelson Mandela's memorial service in Johannesburg.
 In December 2014, Cuba released Alan Gross in exchange for the remaining members of the Cuban Five.
 That same month, President Obama ordered the restoration of diplomatic ties with Cuba.
 Obama stated that he was normalizing relationships because the economic embargo had been ineffective in persuading Cuba to develop a democratic society.
 In May 2015, Cuba was taken off the United States's list of State Sponsors of Terrorism.
 In August 2015, following the restoration of official diplomatic relations, the United States and Cuba reopened their respective embassies.
 In March 2016, Obama visited Cuba, making him the first American president to set foot on the island since Calvin Coolidge.
-In 2017, Obama ended the "wet feet, dry feet policy," which had given special rights to Cuban immigrants to the United States.
-The restored ties between Cuba and the U.S. were seen as a boon to broader Latin America–United States relations, as Latin American leaders unanimously approved of the move.
+In 2017, Obama ended the "wet feet, dry feet policy", which had given special rights to Cuban immigrants to the United States.
+The restored ties between Cuba and the US were seen as a boon to broader Latin America–United States relations, as Latin American leaders unanimously approved of the move.
 Presidential candidate Donald Trump promised to reverse the Obama policies and return to a hard line on Cuba.